 |Cost of £1,000 Premium||Paid out of Pocket||Paid by Company (RLP)|

 |Employers NI at 13.8%||238||N/A|

 Why should you ensure your Life Policy is written in Trust?

 If your estate is large enough to need a Grant of Probate or Letters of Administration, it can take quite a long time for these to be granted.
-Trustees can pay to beneficiaries pretty much immediately. ensuring the policy funds get to those who need them in a timely manner.
+Trustees of a policy can pay to beneficiaries pretty much immediately, ensuring the policy funds get to those who need them in a timely manner.
 As a side benefit, when paid this way, the proceeds do not form part of your estate, so the fund are paid out free of any tax!